 My advice to you is that you should never go into a situation thinking you know it all, especially under these types of circumstances.
 As a family member, friend or even a neighbor you should be supportive of these individuals no matter what and not sit there acting like the way they are raised is wrong or that you know the solution.
 There is nothing "wrong" with individuals with disabilities.

-Page 3 of 3 - Even individuals who are verbal don't always know how to express when something is bothering them.
+Even individuals who are verbal don't always know how to express when something is bothering them.
 That doesn't mean they are "bad people."
 There is so much more than meets the eye.
 I guess it's much easier to understand when you see the situation all the time, but we can only try.

 Don't judge family members or friends in these situations.
 They are doing the best they can to help their son, daughter or even parent on the spectrum.
 Some even have several relatives trying to overcome this obstacle.